nschlia/ffmpegfs/README.md

 -----------------------------

-**Suse** does not provide proprietary formats like AAC and H264, thus the distribution FFmpeg is crippled. ffmpegfs will not be able to encode to H264 and AAC.
+**Suse** does not provide proprietary formats like AAC and H264, thus the distribution FFmpeg is crippled.
+FFmpegfs will not be able to encode to H264 and AAC.
 End of story.
 See https://en.opensuse.org/Restricted_formats.